Title: The Flip Side

 We don’t get a manual when we are born, and we get to learn our lessons the hard way.
 Josh decides that he can’t trust himself with life decisions, and an epiphany hits him.
 He’s going to let it all in the hands of fate.
 Armed with a coin, he is going to flip it to get it right.

 But can it be so easy?
 I can’t say I’ve never looked for signs, but wow, leave a coin dictate my choices?
 Nope!
 I’d rather own my mistakes, thank you very much.
 Still, the way Josh holds onto his coin as a life jacket, my heart broke for him.
-It was a really nice chance not to read from a man’s point of view.
+It was a really nice change to read from a man’s point of view.
 I didn’t find any clichés in The Flip Side.
 Instead, I found warmth, family, friends, and serendipity.
 I am fighting the ideas pressured on us by society – get the job of your life in your twenties, marry around 30, start a family… People change with the decades and this is no longer how we have to live.
 If that’s your plan, great!
 But I refuse to be pushed into that direction and feel the weight and guilt because I’m thirty, single and a freelancer!

 Josh doesn’t get it easy.
 His job hunt is a dead end, he is living with his parents again, in a tiny village where everyone knows everyone… Not easy at all!
 We’ve all been there, thinking it can’t get worse, but unable to see a way out, thinking we must have done something wrong.